 Support for Aboriginal and Torres Strait Islander people with complex chronic illness

-The Sydney North Primary Health Network (SNPHN) have now commissioned the Integrated Team Care (ITC) program to the Northern Sydney Local Heath District (NSLHD) Aboriginal Health Service (AHS).
+The Sydney North Health Network (SNHN) have now commissioned the Integrated Team Care (ITC) program to the Northern Sydney Local Heath District (NSLHD) Aboriginal Health Service (AHS).
 This program is an Australian Government initiative which forms part of the Indigenous Chronic Disease Package (ICDP).
 This aims to improve health outcomes for Aboriginal and Torres Strait Islander people with chronic health conditions, through better access to coordinated and multi-disciplinary care.
-ITC is currently available to all practices in the SNPHN region.
+ITC is currently available to all practices in the SNHN region.

 The ITC program has three main components:

 1. Care Coordination

 Care Coordination is provided by the NSLHD Aboriginal Health Care Coordinators who work collaboratively with people and their general practices, Aboriginal health services, medical specialists, allied health professionals and community services to assist in the provision of culturally sensitive health care and services.

 For Aboriginal and Torres Strait Islanders enrolled on the ITC program Care Coordinator can: